chrisnager/bliss/README.md

 }
 ```

-_bliss is performant_.
+__bliss is performant__.
 It only compiles the CSS that is used so your style sheet stays lean.

-To take full advantage of bliss you must [minify your CSS](http://www.minifycss.com/css-compressor/).
+_To take full advantage of bliss you must [minify your CSS](http://www.minifycss.com/css-compressor/)_.

 ---

 Shoutout to my west coast friends:
 I came up with the idea for bliss at six in the morning while chillin' with [@jina](http://twitter.com/jina) and [@mrmrs](http://twitter.com/mrmrs) chatting all night about CSS.